davegutz/myStateOfCharge/SOC_Photon/README.md

 >13.7 V is decent approximation for SoC>99.7, correct for temperature.

 Temperature correction in ambient range is about BATT_DVOC_DT=0.001875 V/deg C from 25 * number of cells = 4.
-This is estimated from the Battleborn characterization model.
+This is estimated from the Battleborn characterization model I performed.

 The ADS module is delicate (ESD and handling).
 I burned one out by accidentally touching terminals to back of OLED board.
 I now mount the